Helen Haines: Politics

 On 13 January 2019, Haines was endorsed by community organisation Voices 4 Indi as the potential successor to incumbent MP Cathy McGowan for the division of Indi in the 2019 federal election.
 McGowan, an independent, had won the seat from the Liberal Party in the 2013 election and retained it in 2016, and had stated that she would retire at the 2019 election if she was confident that an independent successor, chosen by Voices 4 Indi, would be able to retain the seat.
 On 14 January 2019, McGowan formally announced her pending retirement, stating her confidence in Haines and endorsing her for the election.

 In the lead up to the election, Haines advocated for an increase to the Jobseeker Payment and strong action on climate change, including a target of 50% renewable energy by 2030.
 She was one of seven independent candidates in the election to sign a joint agreement to cooperate on climate action in the new parliament; she also voiced her opposition to the proposed Adani coal mine in Queensland.
 She stressed the need for a national rural health service strategy and greater investment in rural infrastructure.
 She did not express a preference for either the Coalition or the Labor Party, stating that she would be willing to work with the government in either majority or minority.
 She also promised to hold the government accountable for promises it had made for Indi during the campaign.

 In the 2019 federal election, Haines won Indi, winning 32.4% of the primary vote and 51.4% of the two-party preferred vote.
 She defeated Liberal Steve Martin on the sixth count on Labor preferences.
 She became the first independent in Australian history to succeed another independent in a federal seat.

 In November 2021, Haines introduced a bill in the House of Representatives to create a Federal Independent Commission Against Corruption.
 The bill had majority support from independents, the Greens, the opposition Labor Party, and even Bridget Archer (the Liberal Party MP for Bass, who crossed the floor to vote in favour of debate).
-Despite this, the governing Liberal/National Coalition voted down debate on the bill, they were able to win the vote due to not all MPs being present in the chamber.
+Despite this, the governing Liberal/National Coalition voted down debate on the bill, as they were able to win the vote due to not all MPs being present in the chamber.

-At the 2022 federal election, Haines was re-elected with a significantly increased margin.
+At the 2022 federal election, Haines was re-elected with a significantly increased margin 8.9%.

+Following the election, the new Labor Government introduced legislation to establish a National Anti-Corruption Commission.
+Haines has been credited as a key player in the establishment of the NACC.
+Haines was Deputy Chair of the Joint Select Committee on National Anti-Corruption Legislation which recommended multiple amendments to the legislation.